Psychology National 5

 This unit explains how interaction with others shapes social behaviour.
 Learners will investigate social psychological topics, and use relevant concepts and research evidence to explain how the thoughts, feelings and behaviours of individuals are developed through interaction with others and within the social environment.
 Learners will use psychological knowledge and understanding to explain examples of everyday behaviour.

-You will receive weekly taught sessions and work as instructed by your tutor.
+You will receive weekly taught sessions and work as instructed by your lecturer.
 There will also be directed self-study to be carried out in your own time.

 This is normally a one-year course, with approximately 40 study hours per unit.